 Accidents at Apache Corporation

-There are several ways in which accidents have occurred at Apache Oil Corporation, which include the following situations:
+There are several reported accidents at Apache Oil Corporation, such as the following situations:

 - A worker attempted to break bolts on a loose piece of pipe and in doing so cut a small amount of hydrocarbons which had become trapped between pipes.
 The worker received second degree burns to his facial area.